 Job hunters are advised not to use too many buzzwords such as:

 They don’t tell employers anything and are words that anyone can use.

-You should instead use pictures and presentations to demonstrate skills without simply stating them.
+You should instead use pictures and presentations to show skills without simply stating them.

 You can use your Google account to:

 - upload a photo